 Those with an ectomorph body type are of slight build and possess fast metabolisms.
-With a low body fat and a smaller build, ectomorphs genetically find it harder than the other body types to gain bodyweight or build muscle mass.
+Ectomorphs have a low body fat and a smaller build.
+They genetically find it harder than the other body types to gain bodyweight or build muscle mass.
 An athletic archetype of an ectomorph is the marathon runner.

 - Slight frame and bone structure